Skin in the game

 How to spot opportunities, map the threats to enhance your approach, then safeguard during execution?

-Back in the day, shortly after joining a large construction project, we were evaluating proposals for two identical topsides modules.
+Back before I started Epeus, shortly after I’d joined a large construction project, we were evaluating proposals for two identical topsides modules.
 The team had invited bids to build both together, hoping the offer of a larger contract combined with efficiencies would get us a lower price.

 ‘What’s your thinking behind that?’
 I asked.